nadiamariduena/python-intro-2024-privat/z_underscore-uses_onPython.md

 # 🟠 underscore(`_`) in python.

-- Most of the below info has been taken from the link below (not with the intention to steal it, but to save it in case they take down their page)
+- Most of the below info, has been taken from the link below (not with the intention to steal it, but to save it in case they take down their page)

 <br>